-Before the invention of this telegraph and Morse code, messages took days or weeks to deliver by horses, stages coach, or train.
+Before the invention of the telegraph and Morse code, messages took days or weeks to deliver by horses, stages coach, or train.
 Afterward, lines were laid for telegraphs, and Morse code messages could be sent and received within minutes.

-Now that you know why Morse code was invented let’s look at who invented it and how they did it!
+Now that you know why Morse code was invented, let’s look at who invented it and how they did it!

 Other Related Morse Code Guides: